turtlean/daily-recall/README.md

 # daily-recall
+Learn by repetition, by quickly adding and recalling phrases from the command line.

+## Adding
-Build up a set of phrases that you'd like to recall every day.
-TRandomly pick an phrase up
+Build up a set of phrases that you'd like to recall from now on, by adding a couple each day.

+## Recalling
+Randomly pick a phrase from your database and show it on the terminal.